 Contributors

-Ellen Kesler is a junior English major from Franklin, TN.
+Ellen Kesler is a senior English major from Franklin, TN.
 If she is not editing for Wide Angle, she is probably running, playing pickleball, writing, or trying out subpar stand-up material on her friends.
 She has a multitude of ambiguous plans for her life after graduating.

 Guidelines